J-sephB-lt-n/in-browser-device-fingerprint/README.md

 [Device fingerprinting](https://en.wikipedia.org/wiki/Device_fingerprint) is the process of uniquely identifying a device using it's (possibly) unique combination of device attributes.
 This is often used for tracking of users, for example to differentiate user HTTP requests originating from a group of users sharing a single public IP address.

-This repo contains a simple javascript-only implementation of a browser fingerprint.
+This repo contains a simple javascript-only implementation of browser-based fingerprinting.

 [generate_fingerprint.js](generate_fingerprint.js) contains code that you can use directly in your own web application.